White Gold, Silver or Platinum? The Metal Question Defining Modern Engagement Rings

 That does not make white gold less desirable.
 If anything, it has made it feel more intentional.

-Choosing white gold now feels less like the automatic option and more like choosing a specific type of luxury: refined, classic, and enduring.
+Choosing white gold now feels less like the automatic option and more like choosing a specific type of luxury: refined, classic, and enduring, with a little upkeep built into the story.

 - Timeless engagement ring styles